softmagnet/tp/docs/DeveloperGuide.md

 * 3a.
 The given index is invalid.

     * 3a1.
-AddressBook shows an error message.
+TimesTable shows an error message.

       Use case resumes at step 2.

 **Use case: Add a person**

 **MSS**
-1. User adds details of new person to be added to AddressBook.
+1. User adds details of new person to be added to TimesTable.
-2. AddressBook adds new person with relevant details.
+2. TimesTable adds new person with relevant details.

     Use case ends.

 **Extension**
 * 1a.
 User keys in add command with invalid format.
     *1a1.
-AddressBook shows an error message.
+TimesTable shows an error message.

     Use case resumes at step 1.